Cheapest Car Insurance for New Drivers in Texas (2026)

 The term “new driver” typically refers to teen drivers between the ages of 15 and 17 with provisional licenses.
 In addition, a new driver may also refer to immigrants with their first U.S. driver’s license.
 Many insurance companies view drivers with less than three years of experience as new drivers.

-Parents or policyholders can add young drivers to their policy only after the driver obtains a driver’s license.
+Parents or policyholders can add young drivers to their auto insurance policy only after the driver obtains a driver’s license.
 Texas doesn’t legally require teen drivers with a permit to have an insurance policy, but it’s always a good idea to let your insurance company know when you have a young driver in your home.

 Once someone obtains their driver’s license (provisional or otherwise), they should have auto insurance.
 New drivers only have to provide proof of insurance on vehicles they own when they receive their license.[3]